wilkinson-workshop/dnd-app/README.md

 ```
   node -v
 ```
-If you dont yuo can download it from https://nodejs.org/en
+If you dont you can download it from https://nodejs.org/en

 The next step is to install dependencies.
 ```